 The oil and gas industry was quick to start using satellite navigation in the North Sea.
 Positioning became even more exact using corrections from reference stations in known positions.
 Norway started to use such differential GPSs early on.
 The oil and gas companies map and monitor the sea floor and the resources that lie beneath it.
 All such activity requires accurate positioning from navigation satellites.

 Satellite navigation is also used in other offshore operations, for example when drilling, when large floating platforms are to be anchored, during diving operations and when supply ships and tankers come alongside or operate in the vicinity of oil installations.

 At present, the US GPS system and the Russian Glonass systems are used for satellite navigation.
-The European satellite navigation system Galileo is planned to start initial services in 2016 and be fully operational by 2020.
+The European satellite navigation system Galileo started initial services in 2016 and will be fully operational by 2020.
 Galileo and GPS together will give greater accuracy, better availability and better coverage.
 These things are important for many users.

 Applications that demand extremely high accuracy and reliability, such as systems for planes and helicopters, will be able to use both GPS and Galileo simultaneously.
 Such applications must be able to warn the user if performance is unsatisfactory.
 It will be possible to use the Galileo system in many areas that have nothing to do with transport or traffic.

 The Galileo satellites are equipped with very accurate atomic clocks and can thus indicate both position and time with extremely high accuracy.
 Among other things, this can be utilised in management and control systems for the power industry, internet and digital communications, broadcasting and time stamping of financial transactions.
 In a high-tech society there are many applications for super-accurate time and position information.